-Disability discrimination means treating individuals differently in employment because of their disability, perceived disability, or association with an individual with a disability.
+Disability discrimination means treating individuals differently in employment because of their disability, perceived disability, or association with a disabled person.
 Some examples of disability discrimination may include:

 - Discriminating on the basis of physical or mental disability in various aspects of employment, including: recruitment, firing, hiring, training, job assignments, promotions, pay, benefits, lay off, leave and all other employment-related activities.